Mstr0A/Kobalt/README.md

     }

     dependencies {
-        implementation("com.github.Mstr0A:Kobalt:0.0.2") // You can change this to any version available in tags }
+        implementation("com.github.Mstr0A:Kobalt:VERSION_NUMBER") // You can change this to any version available in releases }
    ```